The “usermod” Command in Linux [14+ Practical Examples]

 Similar Readings

-You can modify the UID of any user by running the usermod command with the option –uid or -u.
-In this case, I’ll modify lisa‘s UID (currently 2031) and assign UID to 2040 using the usermod command.
-By using the steps listed below, you can achieve the same results.
+To modify the UID of any user by running the usermod command with the option –uid or -u.
+Follow the below example:

 id lisa